meodai/color-router/README.md

 An advanced TypeScript color management system with reactive routing, palette inheritance, and multiple output formats.

+## The Problem: Design System Complexity

+As PJ Onori eloquently explains in ["Systems, math and explosions"](https://pjonori.blog/posts/systems-math-explosions/), color palettes in design systems suffer from combinatorial explosions.
+A 7-color palette has 21 two-color combinations, but a 190-color palette (like Material Design) has 17,955 combinations—making the system essentially incomprehensible.

+The Color Router System addresses this complexity through:

+- **Reactive Dependencies**: Colors update automatically when their dependencies change
+- **Controlled Palette Inheritance**: Extend palettes without exponential complexity growth
+- **Reference System**: Maintain relationships without manual synchronization
+- **Function-Based Logic**: Programmatic color generation instead of manual combinations

+This approach transforms chaotic color proliferation into a more manageable, predictable system.

 ## Installation

 ### NPM Package